Setup

 You can change the default modifier key from Shift to something else if you'd rather.
 You can also choose No key

 , which automatically looks up any Japanese it comes across for you without having you press any button.
 It can make looking up a specific word in a sea of Japanese words a bit tedious, but it also doesn't require you to press Shift all the time.
-You're free to choose whichever option you prefer, I use both Shift
+You're free to choose whichever option you prefer.
+I use both Shift

 and No Key